Chapter 10: The Roles & Permissions System (RBAC)

 }

-> The RoleRepository handles all logic related to roles, such as fetching the roles assigned to a specific user.
+The RoleRepository handles all logic related to roles, such as fetching the roles assigned to a specific user.
+It hydrates raw database rows into clean Data Transfer Objects( RoleDTO ).

 Conclusion: Secure, Scalable Access Control

-By combining a flexible database schema with the clean separation of the Repository Pattern, we have built a Role-Based Access Control system that is powerful, secure, and easy to maintain.
+By combining a flexible database schema with the Repository Pattern's clean separation, we have built a Role-Based Access Control system that is powerful, secure, and easy to maintain.
 The database provides a single source of truth for all permissions, and the controller provides a single, consistent point of enforcement.

 Shopping summary